JavaScript Assignment Operators

 Introduction to JavaScript assignment operators

-An assignment operator (=) assigns a value to a variable.
-The syntax of the assignment operator is as follows:
+In JavaScript, an assignment operator (=) assigns a value to a variable.

 let a = b;Code language: JavaScript (javascript)